azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 |[Custom Vision API](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/)|https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/

 :triangular_flag_on_post: **Goal:** Detect beer glasses in images

+**What it does?**
+The Custom Vision service uses a machine learning algorithm to analyze images.
+You, the developer, submit groups of images that feature and lack the characteristics in question.
+You label the images yourself at the time of submission.
+Then, the algorithm trains to this data and calculates its own accuracy by testing itself on those same images.
+Once the algorithm is trained, you can test, retrain, and eventually use it in your image recognition app to classify new images.
+You can also export the model itself for offline use.

 In this chapter, we will use [Custom Vision](https://customvision.ai) to detect beer glasses in images - [Image Dataset for training and testing](https://bootcamps.blob.core.windows.net/ml-test-images/beer_glasses.zip)